 - A partnership with John Jay College and access to the intellectual resources it offers.

-The deadline for applications from new host sites are due on July 13, 2018 by 5 p.m.
+To apply, download the host site application for instructions.
+The deadline for applications from new host sites has been extended until August 10, 2018 by 5 p.m.

 Please submit all applications to email@example.com